 2. Be visible

 This is pretty self-explanatory!
 Without being visible, people cannot get to know you, and therefore you can’t build trust and reputation.
 Quite simply, you can’t build a strong personal brand.
 But luckily, in today’s very connected world, there are so many ways to do this, and it’s important to find both the way(s) that work for you and the most appropriate way(s) for your industry and customer base.
-(And if the idea of becoming more visible makes you feel nervous, our community could be a good place to start – we are very relaxed and supportive!)

 3. Share your knowledge